waywardphilosopher/lookingforwisdom/content/posts/anaximander.md

 +++
 categories = ["Philosopher Files"] date = 2020-12-03T11:00:00Z
-description = ""
 draft = false
 image = "images/Anaximander.jpg"
 slug = "anaximander"
-summary = "The philosopher Anaximander was born in the trading port of Miletus in 610 BCE, and is said to have become a student of the philosopher Thales.
+description = "The philosopher Anaximander was born in the trading port of Miletus in 610 BCE, and is said to have become a student of the philosopher Thales.
 His philosophy explored questions of creation and destruction in nature." tags = ["Philosopher Files"] title = "Anaximander and the Boundlessly Creative Universe"